 Second generation beacons designed to meet new specifications may not be interoperable with the LEOSAR SARP processing.
-If second generation beacons are not interoperable with
+If second generation beacons are not interoperable with LEOSAR SARP instruments, the LEOSAR system will not provide the alerting and locating functions for these beacons on a global basis.

-2 See the "MEOSAR Space Segment Interoperability Parameters" provided at Annexes E and F of document C/S R.012 (MIP).
+See the "MEOSAR Space Segment Interoperability Parameters" provided at Annexes E and F of document C/S R.012 (MIP).